Study farming in the stunning Central Otago high country and prepare for a rewarding career on the land.

 Otago Polytechnic has extended Chief Executive Phil Ker’s contract to manage a smooth transition to a revamped Vocational Education model.

 Central Campus students win medals at national culinary competition

 A team from Otago Polytechnic’s Central Campus has won gold and silver medals in the Kitchen and Front of House...

 High country skills

 Despite growing up in a city, Southlander Ben Maxwell experienced the country way of life through farming friends and extended family – and knew his vocation lay on the land.

 Now, he is using Central’s National Certificate in Farming Skills (level 3) to make this calling a reality.

 “I have always had a real passion for the farming industry and enjoyed the lifestyle associated with it.
-The course offered a great opportunity to learn new skills,” Ben says.
+The programme offered a great opportunity to learn new skills,” Ben says.

 The practical aspects of his qualification – like perfecting his shearing skills – are the areas he has really enjoyed.